How to remove vaginal discharge stains

 Vaginal discharge stains can be a nightmare.
 How do you remove vaginal discharge stains?
 Are vaginal discharge stains normal?
 Have you ever wondered why (and most likely HOW) bleach stains appear in your underwear?
-Well we're here to give you the answers and show you how to get remove them and keep them at bay.
+We’re here to answer all your questions on vaginal discharge and how to remove them once and for all…

 Firstly, let’s clear one thing up.
 Vaginal discharge is totally normal, and discharge is actually very beneficial to our vaginal health, but that doesn’t mean we want it to ruin our pretty underwear, right?